 Once you know the basic science, you can start to understand why there are so many different crazy rainbows.
 The more the light bounces around, reflecting and refracting, the more different rainbows you can get.
-For example, there are:

-Multiple rainbows – Rain, mist, reflections and light bouncing through the water droplets creates many different rainbows.
+There are even multiple rainbows.
+Rain, mist, reflections and light bouncing through the water droplets creates many different rainbows.
 One scientist, with a laser, created 200 at once.

-Monochrome rainbows – Sometimes, at sunrise or sunset, when the blues and greens have faded from the sky, you get a brilliant all-red rainbow.
+Ever heard of monochrome rainbows?
+Sometimes, at sunrise or sunset, when the blues and greens have faded from the sky, you get a brilliant all-red rainbow.

-An unenhanced photo of a red (monochrome) rainbow.
+An un-enhanced photo of a red (monochrome) rainbow.
 Source − Wikipedia.